Barrick Gold Corp (ABX) Com Stk (CDI)

 Barrick's position as the world's second largest gold miner is the result of its 2018 merger with Randgold.
 The move also saw former Randgold boss Mark Bristow installed as CEO.

-Since then Bristow's displayed an appetite for more M&A too, but an audacious bid to acquire Newmont, which has gone on to buy Goldcorp, was abandoned.
-Barrick has instead settled for a joint venture to combine its Nevada assets with Newmont.
+Since then Bristow's displayed an appetite for more M&A, but an audacious bid to acquire Newmont, which has gone on to buy Goldcorp, was abandoned.
+Barrick has instead settled for a joint venture to combine the two group's Nevada assets.

 We think that's probably for the best.
-There are $1.5bn of asset disposals planned, the merger with Randgold still bedding in, and Barrick is moving to acquire the part of UK-listed Acacia mining it doesn't already control.
+There are $1.5bn of asset disposals planned, the merger with Randgold is still bedding in, and Barrick's recently taken full control of UK-listed Acacia mining.
+Plenty to keep the corporate finance team busy.

-But that doesn't mean to say we don't like the deals the group is currently digesting.
+But that doesn't mean to say we don't like the deals the group's currently digesting.

-Barrick's cash cost per ounce of $651 is among the lowest in the industry.
-And since the price miners get for the product is set by the wider market, keeping extraction costs down is key.
+Barrick's all-in cash cost per ounce, which covers both extraction and maintenance costs, of $984 is among the lowest in the industry.
+And since the price miners get for the product is set by the wider market, keeping costs down is key.

-With global uncertainties helping the gold price rise, miners have risen such that the shares trade on 2.7 times book value.
+With global uncertainties helping the gold price rise, miners have risen such that the shares trade on 2.5 times book value.
 That's comfortably above the longer-term average.
-So while we think the group is on the right track, if conditions change and the gold price moves, that leaves scope for a de-rating.
+So while we think the group is on the right track, if conditions change and the gold price moves, there's scope for a de-rating.

-The average price during the quarter was $1,309 per oz, broadly stable on both a quarter-on-quarter and year-on-year basis.
+The average price during the quarter was $1,476 per oz, an increase of 21.4% on last year and 12.1% on the second quarter.